xalentis/StressSchizophrenia/README.md

-# Stress_In_Schizophrenia
+# Stress in Schizophrenia
-Effect of acute stress on schizophrenia in EEG
+The Effect of Acute Stress on Schizophrenia Predictive Model Interpretability and Generalization